Adrien Nunez: Youth

 Nunez was born to a Dominican-American family of Jenny Lessard and Martin Nunez in Manhattan, New York.
 Martin owns a food market chain.
 They later moved to Brooklyn.
-As a youth, Adrien was a skateboarder, snowboarder, and video gamer before picking up a basketball in seventh grade when his father encouraged him to fit playing basketball into his schedule alongside his time expenditure on video games.
+His maternal grandfather was a classical composer and his maternal grandmother was a trained singer.
+Nunez's father, who was a teenage immigrant to New York City from the Dominican Republic, was a bassist in several 1990s and 2000s bands, most notably the Spanish language alt rock Espuelas de Bronce.
+A few years later the family moved from the Lower East Side to Brooklyn.
+As a youth, Nunez was a skateboarder, snowboarder, and video gamer before picking up a basketball in seventh grade.
 He played on his middle school basketball team and then attended Millennium High School in Lower Manhattan for his freshman year, where he played a year of basketball before transferring to Bishop Loughlin Memorial High School.
-He played junior varsity basketball there as a sophomore.
-Nunez was a reserve player for Bishop Loughlin varsity basketball team as a junior and senior.

 At Bishop Loughlin, he averaged 4.8 points per game in the primary role of screener and undersized big man on a 2017 New York Catholic High School Athletic Association semifinalist team led by Keith Williams and Markquis Nowell who had also played for Bishop Loughlin.
+Other teammates at Bishop Loughlin included Julian Champagnie and Justin Champagnie who would graduate in 2019.
 Upon graduation, Nunez had only one NCAA Division II basketball scholarship offer from Assumption University in Worcester, Massachusetts.
 He did attract strong interest from future Michigan Wolverines assistant coach Phil Martelli, who wanted to recruit him at Saint Joseph's in Philadelphia.
 However, he decided to study for a postgraduate year at St. Thomas More Prep in Connecticut.

-Hard work and the chance to demonstrate his outside shooting on the Amateur Athletic Union (AAU) circuit earned him Division I mid-major offers from Fordham in The Bronx, New York and Bowling Green in Bowling Green, Ohio.
-Soon, more offers came in, including Atlantic 10 Conference schools VCU in Richmond, Virginia and Saint Joseph's.
-Penn State was his first high major offer.
-By the time Michigan entered the fray, Texas A&M in College Station, Texas and Boston College in Chestnut Hill, Massachusetts had already given him offers.
-In addition Nunez had multiple offers from Ivy League basketball programs.
+The play of Nunez on the Amateur Athletic Union (AAU) circuit earned him Division I mid-major offers from Fordham and Bowling Green.
+Soon, more offers came in, including Atlantic 10 Conference schools VCU and Saint Joseph's, and Penn State, his first high major offer.
+By the time Michigan entered the fray, Nunez had received offers from fellow "power conference" teams, Texas A&M and Boston College.
+In addition, Nunez had multiple offers from Ivy League basketball programs.
 He committed to Michigan in early October 2017 following his official visit to Ann Arbor.
 At St. Thomas More, he averaged 15.5 points per game and 5 rebounds, earning 2018 All-NEPSAC AAA first team honors.
-He finished his high school career as the 305th best basketball athlete and 62nd best shooting guard in the national class of 2018 per 247Sports' composite rating.
+He finished his high school career as the 305th-ranked basketball player, and 62nd best shooting guard, in the national class of 2018 per 247Sports' composite rating.